How Long Does It Take to Become a Medical Assistant? Length of School, Training Programs, & Certification

 It is a wise move to consider the advantages and disadvantages when deciding to enroll in a medical assistant program at a postsecondary school.
 Because people come from different life experiences and backgrounds, going to school to become a medical assistant may not be the best fit for everyone.

 The biggest advantage of medical assistant school is the setting.
-Some people learn better in an in-person environment where they can work together with their classmates.
+Some people learn better in an in-person environment where they can work with classmates.
 Because the program length tends to be longer, it is likely that the pacing will also be slower.

 One disadvantage is medical assistant program costs.
 Compared to the other options, medical assistant schools tend to be the most expensive.
 This is especially true if the program is offered at a private institution.

 Another disadvantage is program length.
-Programs offered at schools tend to take longer, with the longest taking two years.
+Programs offered at colleges tend to take longer, with the longest taking two years.
 If you are looking to get your career started as soon as possible, then these types of programs may not be your best option.

 If you want the most value for your money, online medical assistant programs are the way to go.
 Typically, doing an online program is shorter and cheaper.
 In addition, they are viewed by employers as equivalent in quality to other types of programs as you'll take the same core medical assistant courses.
 So, you can still land the same kinds of jobs as people who enroll in longer programs and get medical assistant degrees.